ebu/ebu-tt-live-toolkit/docs/source/scripts_and_their_functions.rst

 elements.
 These can be cleaned up by passing the output to a DeDuplicator node before downstream encoding to other formats.

-The resequencer does not begin emitting any documents until it has received at least one input document.
+In general the resequencer does not begin emitting any documents until it has received at least one input document.
+To immediately start to emit documents an initial document can be configured.
+Necessary initial parameters like language or sequence ID are retrieved from that document.

+Note that the resequencer accepts only input documents which all have the same sequence ID.
+This sequence ID is determined by the first received input document (or the configured initial document instead, if applicable).

 Use ``ebu-run`` to start
 this script, for example ``ebu-run --admin.conf=ebu_tt_live/examples/config/sproducer_resequencer_direct_ebuttd_encoder_fs.json``